dsoto/ENSP-337-notes/heat-capacity.md

 # Relation to Buildings

 - Thermal mass is added to a building to store heat
+- Cool or warm air is passed through a building to deliver or remove heat.

 # Relation to Weather and Climate